edward-j-lee/brooks-trading-course-index/README.md

 Disclaimer
 This repository is not affiliated with, endorsed by, or sponsored by Al Brooks or Brooks Trading Course.
-It contains only indexing tools, time trackers, and study utilities.
+It contains only index and time tracker.
 All slide content, video lectures, and teaching materials are the copyrighted work of Al Brooks.

 This project is intended solely for students who already own the Brooks Trading Course as a way to organize and track their studies.